kiu345/llamawhip4e/README.md

 - Using the function call feature LlamaWhip can:
   - use related source code to better understand the context
   - perform a web search using (selectable per query)
-  - read a content of a web pag
+  - read a content of a web page
   - open new file/compare editor
+- Theme support (light and dark right now)
 - Create contexts for the LLM that include source files
 - Switch between defined LLMs per request
+- Persistent chat history

 You can also pose general questions to LLM, just like with the regular LLM interfaces.